polyformproject/license-development/template.erb.md

 ## Noncommercial Organizations

-Work on behalf of any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution are all noncommercial uses.
+Work on behalf of any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is a noncommercial use.
 <% end %>

 <% if personaluse %>